 CitizenPass — Strengths and Limitations

 CitizenPass is probably canadatest's closest direct competitor on SEO terms.
-They have a deep blog cluster, a strong AI-tutor positioning, and a generous free tier that lets you take unlimited mock tests without signing up.
+They have a deep blog cluster, a strong AI-tutor positioning, and — as of the last-verified date above — a free web version that lets you take unlimited mock tests without signing up.
 The question pool is 600+, which is roughly twice canadatest's.

 Strengths:

-• Native mobile apps on iOS and Android (canadatest is web-only).
+- Native mobile apps on iOS and Android (canadatest is web-only), if you'd rather study in an app.

 Limitations:

-• The "AI tutor" framing is marketing-forward.
-Whether it's a meaningful improvement over static explanations depends on how the tutoring is implemented, and I'd want to evaluate that against the price before subscribing.
+- The "AI tutor" framing on the paid apps is marketing-forward.
+Whether it's a meaningful improvement over static explanations depends on how the tutoring is implemented, and I'd want to evaluate that before paying for the app.

 CitizenTest.ca — Strengths and Limitations